Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 This information will tell you how much space you have to build your granny flat and if you can build multiple flats on one lot.

-For more information on ADU eligibility, get in touch here
+For more information on ADU eligibility, get in touch here.

 If your ADU occupies space that could be used for parking, providing available parking elsewhere is required.
-There may be exceptions to parking requirements in your municipality; as such, it is essential to obtain this information from the outset to avoid any additional costs or preclusion of your ADU due to lack of parking.
+There may be exceptions to parking requirements in your municipality; as such, it is essential to obtain this information from the outset to avoid any additional costs or preclusion of your ADU due to a lack of parking.

-Parking does not need to be covered and off-street parking is granted in setback locations.
+Parking does not need to be covered, and off-street parking is granted in setback locations.

 Receiving your permit to build requires you to create a plan check.
 This plan check is for building and safety purposes.
 After the plan check is submitted and fully approved, the city engineer can issue a construction permit.